01622 910073 philip@barnardenvironmental.co.uk

 • allergic reactions in some individuals

-Wasp Nest Removal for Homes & Landlords
+Wasp Control for Homes & Landlords

-Wasp infestations commonly occur in:
+Wasp nests are commonly found in:

 • residential homes